HakkinDavid/CatifyMod-Forge/README.md

 This is a **purely client-side** mod that turns your player model **into a cat**!

+This branch is the **Forge port for Minecraft 26.1** and includes visual cat size switching.

 It **only changes your model visually** and doesn't affect any interactions or physics.

 ![Cat Standing](images/catStanding2.png)